Who We Are

 Use of the word ‘impairment’

-• The word impairment should not be used to make bold statements such as ‘the system screens for impairment at the time of testing’.
-Instead, try to use language such as ‘the system screens for potential impairment at the time of testing’.
+- The word impairment should not be used to make bold statements such as ‘the system screens for impairment at the time of testing’.
+Instead, use language such as ‘the system aims to identify potential impairment at the time of testing.’

-• Try to use ‘fit for duty’ as a substitute for the word impairment.
-‘The system targets if an employee is fit for duty at the time of testing
+- ‘Fit for duty’ can be used as a substitute for the word impairment.
+‘The system aims to identify if an employee is fit for duty at the time of testing.’

 Correct reference of drugs tested by the reader: